Gumichan01/lunatix/README.md

  The engine works on Windows and Linux system.

+ ## Contribute ##

+  - You may take a look on the library or get the development version on [Github](https://github.com/Gumichan01/lunatix-engine)
- You can find the library reference [here](http://gumichan01.olympe.in/reference/lunatix-engine/)
+  - You can also find the library reference on my [website](http://gumichan01.olympe.in/reference/lunatix-engine/)

  ## Installation ##

  ### On Windows ###

   - You can use the makefile to generate an executable file to launch the program.
- - Otherwise you can import a new project using the XML file provided in the directory into your IDE.
+  - You can also import a new project using the XML file provided in the directory into your IDE.

  ### On Linux system ###